-Number three on our list is the K-6419-0.
+Number three on our list is the K-6419-0 from the Cimarron range.
 Once more, it utilizes an electromagnetic field for the waste disposal process.
 However unlike the Studio model above, the sensor is located on top of its lid, not ideal for people who prefer using such a space for storage or decoration.

 So what do you get as part of the package?
 Focusing on the main external specs, this is a two piece unit, with a taller than a standard height bowl.
 It's finished in white, and unlike several of its competitors, it comes with a round front bowl, which are great for saving space in smaller bathrooms.

 It shares some similarities in the flush of our other choices however.
 First of all, 1.28 gallons usage categorizes it as a highly efficient toilet.
 Secondly, it has built in AquaPiston technology which puts water through the bowl from every angle, for cleaner, more powerful, bulk waste removal.